-Enables the use of Wi-Fi Protected Access (WPA).
-Choosing WPA opens the WPA EAP drop-down menu.
+WPA/WPA2 Enables the use of Wi-Fi Protected Access (WPA).

+Choosing WPA/WPA2 opens the WPA/WPA2 EAP drop-down menu.
 The options include:

+- EAP-FAST

 - EAP-TLS

 - EAP-TTLS

 - PEAP (EAP-GTC)

 - PEAP (EAP-MSCHAP V2)

 - LEAP

-WPA Enables WPA Passphrase security.
-Click on the Configure button and Passphrase | fill in the WPA Passphrase.
+WPA/WPA2 Enables WPA/WPA2 Passphrase security.
+Click on the Configure Passphrase button and fill in the WPA/WPA2 Passphrase.

 802.1x Enables 802.1x security.
 This option requires IT administration.
 Choosing 802.1x opens the 802.1x EAP type drop-down menu.
 The options include:

+- EAP-FAST

 - EAP-TLS

 - EAP-TTLS

 - PEAP (EAP-GTC)

 - PEAP (EAP-MSCHAP V2)

 - LEAP

 If the access point that the wireless adapter is associating to has WEP set to Optional and the client has WEP enabled, make sure that Allow Association to Mixed Cells is checked on the Security Tab to allow association.
+Note: If the Lock checkbox is checked, you cannot change any values in this profile.
+See your system administrator.

+Pre-Shared Key (Static WEP)

-Pre-Shared Key Enables the use of pre-shared keys that are defined on both the access (Static WEP) point and the station.
+Enables the use of pre-shared keys that are defined on both the access point and the station.